The following information is being shared courtesy of SHA.

 The Alzheimer’s Association gives tips and resources for caregivers and people with Alzheimer’s on questions that are frequently asked, referrals, support groups, latest research, and local referrals.

-The Department on Aging (DOA) has one of the most comprehensive databases on aging.
+National Council for Aging Care has one of the most comprehensive databases on aging.
 Some of the topics covered are: adult day care; assisted living; caregiving resources; diversity and aging; elder law; health and long term-care costs; low vision; mental health; prescription drugs; reverse mortgages; and much more.
 This site also provides links to aging-related websites and a directory of government sponsored aging services in each state.

 The Maryland Department on Aging (DOA)